Key takeaways

 • While many major card issuers offer popular business cards, picking a card from a lesser-known issuer has its advantages.

-• For example, some of the cards we selected don’t require a personal guarantee, and many of them tend to offer higher credit limit potential than other business cards.
+• Some of our top picks don't require a personal guarantee, and many tend to offer higher credit limit potential than other business cards.

-• Before choosing a business card, compare your options to see which one would work best for your business' needs and spending habits.
-Pay special attention to annual fees, hidden fees, eligibility requirements and card perks.
+• Before choosing a business card, compare your options to see which one works best for your business needs and spending habits.
+Pay attention to annual fees, hidden fees, eligibility requirements and card perks.

-Having a business credit card or charge card can make life considerably easier since it lets you track all your business-related spending in one place.
-You may also earn cash back or other types of rewards on every purchase your business makes.
-Plus, many business cards for start-ups, sole proprietors and corporations offer card perks like free employee cards and travel insurance.
+When you’re constantly working to grow your business — whether as a sole proprietor or the owner of an LLC — having a business credit card or charge card can make life considerably easier.
+The right card can become a tool to track all of your business-related spending in one place.
+You can also earn cash back or other types of rewards on every purchase your business makes, such as video or recording equipment or travel expenses.
+Plus, many business cards for startups and sole proprietors offer card perks like free employee cards and travel insurance.

-But which business card should you choose?
-If you’re in the market for a business credit card, you may be wondering which popular cards are out there and which ones you may be missing out on.
+If you’re in the market for a business credit card, you may be trying to find out which popular cards are out there and which ones you may be missing out on.
 You may even wonder if some of the lesser-known business cards are worth checking out, even if they’re not offered by major issuers.

-With that in mind, below are some hidden-gem business cards you may not know about, along with a rundown of their major perks and features.
+With that in mind, here are hidden-gem business cards you may not know about, along with a rundown of their major perks and features for those busy building their brand.

 Hidden-gem business cards

-The Karat Card*, which is a charge card, is geared toward online content creators, from podcast hosts to social media stars.
-For instance, the card includes social followers in its underwriting process, so you may be approved for a higher credit limit based on your cash flow and social stats.
-This card also comes with no annual fee, along with the ability to upgrade to Karat’s bookkeeping services (for an additional fee), Karat Books.
+The Karat Card* is a charge card designed for online content creators, from podcast hosts to social media stars.
+The card includes social followers in its underwriting process, so you may be approved for a higher credit limit based on your cash flow and social stats.
+This card also comes with no annual fee, along with the ability to upgrade to Karat’s bookkeeping services, Karat Books, for an additional fee.

-Additionally, the Karat Card does not have a set rewards system.
-Instead, cardholders can choose from eligible rewards categories, which can be changed twice a year based on spending.
+The Karat Card does not have a set rewards system.
+Instead, cardholders choose from eligible rewards categories, which can be changed twice a year based on spending.
 From there, cardholders can earn 1X to 3X points per dollar spent.

-The Brex 30 Card is a charge card, which means the balance needs to be paid in full each month.
-Either way, there is no personal guarantee for this business card, and there is no annual fee.
+The Brex 30 Card is a charge card, which means you must pay your balance in full each month.
+Either way, there’s no personal guarantee for this business card and no annual fee.
 This card also offers the potential for a high credit limit.

 Business owners who choose this card can also get unlimited free employee cards and earn rewards on all their business-related purchases.
-Specifically, cardholders earn up to 8X points for payments made every day and up to 7X points on eligible purchases with monthly payments.
+Cardholders earn up to 8X points for payments made every day and up to 7X points on eligible purchases with monthly payments.

 The BILL Divvy Corporate Card, which is also a charge card, comes with perks like no annual fee, free employee cards and unlimited virtual card numbers.
 Cardholders can also integrate their account with Divvy expense management software, and they can set up enforceable budgets for every card tied to their account.
 Credit lines can also be for up to $15 million, so this card is geared toward both small businesses as well as larger corporations.